DreaserousProductions/club-management/README.md

 - **Mobile Responsiveness**: Improving the layout and design to ensure a seamless experience across various screen sizes and devices.
 - **Full HTTPS Integration**: Enhancing security by fully implementing HTTPS protocols to protect user data and secure communication.
 - **Single Server Architecture**: Transitioning to a unified Laravel-hosted architecture, eliminating CORS issues by serving both front-end and back-end from the same domain.
-- **Admin Control Panel Expansion**: Adding more advanced features to the admin dashboard for better management of clubs, members, and system-wide settings.
+- **Admin Control Panel Expansion**: Adding features to the admin dashboard for better management of clubs, members, and system-wide settings.
 - **Design Enhancements**: Refining the overall UI/UX with updated visuals, smoother animations, and more intuitive navigation.
 - **Code Optimization & Refactoring**: Streamlining code to improve performance, readability, and maintainability, ensuring best coding practices are followed.